 What are tetanus, diphtheria, and pertussis?

+Pertussis is sometimes called whooping cough.
+Symptoms usually start similar to those of the common cold.
+Severe coughing can develop over several weeks.
+Fast, heavy coughing can cause a high-pitched whooping sound when breathing in.
+People get pertussis from other people with pertussis through droplets when they cough or sneeze.
+In people not vaccinated, the chance of getting pertussis in a household with an infected person is 80%.
 Pertussis is most serious in infants.
 In an outbreak in 2010 in California, 10 infants died.
 Serious disease and the need for hospital care can happen in up to 5% of teens and adults that get pertussis.

 Do these diseases cause problems in pregnancy?